 Mixed media franchise Love Live! is a dominant presence in the contemporary Japanese pop culture landscape, spanning manga, novels, anime, games and live music.
-Its popularity and ability to draw from different fandom circles amplifies its impact in many areas, and media-induced tourism is no exception.
+Its popularity and ability to draw from different fandom circles amplifies its impact in many areas, and media-induced travel is no exception.
 The anime series created as part of the initial project led to a surge in visitors to locations used as the basis for the setting, including Kanda Myōjin and Akihabara in Tokyo, and even a quiet beach and train stations along the Shōnan coast.
 Spin-off project Love Live!
 Sunshine!! (ラブライブ！サンシャイン!!) brought a second wave of activity, sending thousands of visitors to seaside city Numazu at the top of the Izu Peninsula in Shizuoka Prefecture, the focus of this article.

 Though a few scenes briefly spill into neighboring Izunokuni and Izu, and there are excursions to other parts of Japan, most of Love Live!
 Sunshine!! inhabits the original city center of Numazu and former village of Uchiura, which merged into Numazu along with several other villages in 1955.
 Over half a year after the conclusion of the second season, anime pilgrims are still a constant presence in both locations.
 One aspect that differentiated the newer series was the opportunity for regional activation.
 A survey of marketing tie ins between the series, city and local transit operators, or even just a quick glance at all of the local businesses and organizations listed as formal collaborators in the ending credits, makes it clear that getting people to travel to Numazu was a desired outcome.
 At the same time, given the popularity of pilgrimage for the original series and relative proximity of Numazu to Tokyo, I think it would have been surprising had there not been organic interest in the spin-off as well.